mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/ML.md

 - **Reinforcement Learning**

 ### _Supervised Learning_
-In supervised learning, the training data you feed to the algorithm includes the desired solutions, called labels (as the email figure).
+In supervised learning, the training data you feed to the algorithm includes the desired solutions, called labels (as the email figure <sup>1</sup>).
   - **Classification**
 A typical supervised learning task is classification.
 The spam filter is a good example of this: it is trained with many example emails along with their class (spam or ham), and it must learn how to classify new